 So, in August I returned to work, but my instructional technology coaching assignment is part-time.
 I love the freedom this schedule provides and the fact that I have many interrupted days at home with my son.
 When I’m in schools, I enjoy working with teachers and students and can focus on my work.
 When I return home, I can dole out hugs and kisses and snuggles and focus on any take-home work (minimal amounts of it compared to my administrative role) after bedtime.
 I try to spend a healthy amount of time at home disconnected.

-In what ways has parenting confirmed, challenged and/or changed your pedagogical approach?
+In what ways has being a parent changed or confirmed your pedagogical understanding and practices?

 As a principal, my philosophy was very much “kids first.”
 I spent a lot of time with students who didn’t “fit the mold,” who needed adult support and guidance to help them learn how to make more positive choices, and who needed a lot more love in their lives.
 I’m not sure my philosophies have changed much since becoming a parent, because I always felt as though it was our role as principals and teachers to protect and help grow our students as if they were our own children.
 I hope very much my son’s future school community embraces those same ideals.